Medications Used for Depression and Their Addiction Risks

 How Many People Take Antidepressants?

-It’s also considered abuse if a person alters the form in which the medication is intended to be taken.
+It’s considered abuse if a person alters the form in which the medication is intended to be taken.
 For example, crushing antidepressants and snorting the resulting substance is abuse of the drug.
 These substances should also not be mixed with other substances of abuse, such as alcohol, opioids, or stimulants.